bazelbuild/stardoc/docs/future_plans.md

 include not just `rule()` and `provider()`, but also a number of other symbols that don't directly affect documentation but still require stubs.

 2. It puts a constraint on the user: All of their documented .bzl files, as well as all of the .bzl dependencies they transitively load, must be compatible with the mock evaluation.
 This means users must be vigilant about writing Starlark code that lies in the intersection of what is understood as valid by Bazel and by Stardoc.

-Skydoc experienced an extreme version of this problem because it didn't even treat .bzl files as being written in the Starlark language.
-However, Stardoc also uses mocking -- not of the Starlark language, but of Bazel's built-in symbols for writing rules (the Build Language).
+The Python-based Skydoc experienced an extreme version of this problem because it didn't even treat .bzl files as being written in the Starlark language.
+However, the Java-based Stardoc still uses mocking -- not of the Starlark language, but of Bazel's Build Language functions.

 In addition, Stardoc's mocking approach tightly integrates it with Bazel.
 Indeed much of its source code lives inside the bazelbuild/bazel repository.
 This makes refactoring and evolving the Bazel source code more difficult.

+While the Starlark language has a specification and several implementations, the Build Language is more complicated and has only one accurate
+implementation: Bazel.
+Any tooling that operates on BUILD and .bzl files must carefully consider whether it is feasible to ask Bazel for the authoritative information, only falling back on simulation if absolutely necessary.

 ## Our plans